home-assistant/home-assistant.io/source/_lovelace/entities.markdown

       type: string
 row:
   required: true
   description: Row to display if all conditions match.
+Can be any of the various supported rows described on this page.
   type: map
 {% endconfiguration %}